 1. Find the competition.

 Google “photo booth rental (your city)” and check out the competition.
 First, look at who is running a Google Adwords campaign, they will be the very first search results in the grayish banner.
 Are they a local, regional, or national company?
 If the companies running Google ads are regional or national that’s a great sign, they have decided that your market is worth spending money on ads.
 Second, look at the organic search results on the first few pages.
-When I did this, I found that there was no local photo booth rental businesses running a Google Adwords campaign.
+When I did this, I found that there were no local photo booth rental businesses running a Google Adwords campaign.
 The ads that were running were for companies about 2 or more hours away.
 In the organic, unpaid search results I did find that there already was a photo booth rental company in my city.
 In fact, they are within 5 miles of me.
 Don’t let this scare you away.
 It is likely a good thing, as there is probably already a market for photo booth rentals in your area.
 Go on Facebook, search for their business name(s), and see when their first posts were.
 This is likely close to their start date and see how busy they are.
 You could also go on WhoIs, enter their domain name, and look at the date their website was established.
 If they have been in business for a few years, that’s great, there has to be some market for photo booth rentals.

 2. Evaluate the competition.
 Are there ways you could provide a higher-quality or different/unique service?

 Take an in-depth look at your nearest competitor’s website.
 Is the website outdated?
 Is there room for improvement?
 Keep in mind that it is mostly women who will be your customers, and they like things that are visually appealing.
 If a website is looks like an old Geocities site or is not user friendly, they will keep looking.
 What does their photo booth look like?
 Does it look as high-quality as the one you are considering?
 There are some companies who rent make-shift, homemade looking photo booths that are not attractive.
-The last thing a bride really wants is some shower curtain rods with fabric attached to hooks and an iPhone taking the photos.
+The last thing a bride really wants is some shower curtain rods with fabric attached to hooks and a cheap webcam taking the photos.
 It is likely that the manufactured photo booth you are considering is classy and elegant because their design has come a long way.
 Look at the example photos they have put on their website.
 Are they of high quality or are they dark, with red eye, flash ghosting and a poor choice of backdrop color?
-It is pretty easy to see if they are using a DSLR camera and studio quality lighting.
+It is pretty easy to see if they are using a quality camera and studio quality lighting.